EllenMengqiXu/Web_Scraper/README.md

 In this project, I use scrapy framework to

 1. extract title, url, address, Zipcode and phone number from yelp, 168ganji and other Chinese restauarant advertising website.
-2. extract tile, url, review, director and so on from douban.
+2. extract title, url, review, director and so on from douban.

 Prerequisites: